EdwinVW/pitstop/workshop/pitstop-workshop.md

 After the installation, start the Docker engine by double clicking the Docker for Windows icon.

-#### Visual Studio
+#### Visual Studio Code
 This workshop assumes you are working with Visual Studio Code.
-If you use Visual Studio CE, there will be some minor differences.

-Download link: <a href="https://visualstudio.microsoft.com/downloads" target="_blank">Visual Studio 2017 (Community or Code)</a>
+Download link: <a href="https://visualstudio.microsoft.com/downloads" target="_blank">Visual Studio Code</a>

 #### .NET Core SDK
 Install the .NET Core SDK 2.1.